melezhik/Sparrow6/posts/Go_pipelines_with_Raku_interfaces.md

 ---

-Finally this os how our pipeline will look like, now it's Raku part:
+Finally this how our pipeline will look like, now it's Raku part:

 ```
 #!raku